Matt Vierling Player Props: Tigers vs. Royals

 Matt Vierling At The Plate

-- Vierling is batting .271 with nine doubles, two triples, seven home runs and 22 walks.
+- Vierling is hitting .275 with nine doubles, two triples, seven home runs and 23 walks.

-- Looking at the 71 games he has played this year, he's went deep in six of them (8.5%), and in 2.6% of his trips to the plate.
+- In 8.3% of his games this season, he has hit a home run, and 2.5% of his trips to the plate.

-- He has scored in 21 of 71 games this year, and more than once 5 times.
+- He has scored in 30.6% of his games this season, with more than one run scored in 8.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.